learn-co-students/dsc-collaborative-filtering-singular-value-decomposition-houston-ds-060319/README.md

 ---

 Now we can recreate the original ratings matrix by multiplying the three factors of the matrix together.
-Let's look at the exactly values and then the rounded values to get an idea of what our ratings should be.
+Let's look at the exact values and then the rounded values to get an idea of what our ratings should be.

 ```python